ricardodarocha/rust-actix-tera/README.md

 ## How it works

-Use associated words to to read the template fields from a json file or a json object, like serde
+Use associated words to fill the fields from a json file or a json value, like serde
 ```
 <title>{% block title %}{% endblock title %}</title>
 <ul>